fire1ce/mkdocs-embed-external-markdown/README.md

 Changelog:

+- [x] Add ability to import content from private github repositories.
+Thanks to @sd0408
 - [x] Added support for multi level sections such as `### Section name` and `#### Section name`
 - [x] Better Handling of parsing makrdowns wich contains `#` in the content
 - [x] Failing Mkdocs Build when Markdown content cannot be fetched